lowspace/MAST90106/Semester2_NewData/Agriculture/Locations/comments.md

 ## CGA
 No connection to US --- would need climate data from China to include in study.
 Reliance on coal for fertiliser production may make it susceptible to climate factors.

+## CTA-PA
+Discuss with Wei.

+## FMC
+Annual reports do not mention locations, however company website and indeed.com allow us to infer current locations which is considered "good enough" for previous 10 years.

+Majority of employees US based, however majority of revenue from international markets.

+Lots of environmental issues in reports relating to environmental lawsuits and liabilities, including a section on Climate Change.